GregEakin/cloud-native-kubernetes-liveproject/SOLUTION.md

 # Commands to Run for the Full Solution

-This solution assumes you're properly setup you're Docker and Minikube environments.
+This solution assumes you've properly set up your Docker and Minikube environments.

 ## Build Payment docker image